Mathas, Fiend Seeker

 Legendary Creature — Vampire

 At the beginning of your end step, put a bounty counter on target creature an opponent controls.
-For as long as that creature has a bounty counter on it, it has "When this creature dies, each opponent draws a card and gains 2 life."
+For as long as that creature has a bounty counter on it, it has "When this creature dies (is put into the graveyard from the battlefield), each opponent draws a card and gains 2 life."

 Mathas, Fiend Seeker Discussion

 6 days ago

 Timan, Agent of the People

 At the beginning of each players end step, that play may choose a creature other than Timan, Agent of the People without a bounty counter on it.
 Put a bounty counter on that creature.
 If its your endstep, choose target creature with a bounty counter at random then destroy that creature and remove bounty counters from all creatures.